veerleprins/FemAlert-meesterproef/README.md

 Here's a screenshot of our design for the 'Home' page:<br><br>
 <img src="https://imgur.com/sErh1lt.png" width="500" height="300">

-The main focus of this page is the bar chart which shows the amount of reports which have been made.
+The main focus of this page is the line chart which shows the amount of reports which have been made.
 On this chart, you can filter the weeks, and the different types of harassments reported in that week.
 For example, if you want to see what reports were made last week, you can just click on the button of that particular week, and it shows the amounts of reports made in that week, on each day.
 To see what types of harassments these reports were, you have to click on them, and it filters out the rest of the reports.

 Also being shown on this page is a donut chart with the different harassment types, on a particular date or period.
 Next to this chart is a section with a counter of the total amount of reports made on that day.